Lancaster Castle: Background

 Between 60 and 73 AD, a Roman fort was built at Lancaster on a hill commanding a crossing over the River Lune.
 Little is known about Lancaster between the end of the Roman occupation of England in the early 5th century and the Norman Conquest in the late 11th century.
 The layout of the town was influenced by the Roman fort and the associated civilian settlement; the main road through the town was the route that led east from the fort.
 After the Norman conquest of England in the second half of the 11th century, Lancaster was part of the Earldom of Northumbria; it was claimed by the kings of England and Scotland.
 In 1092, William II established a permanent border with Scotland further to the north by capturing Carlisle.
 It is generally thought that Lancaster Castle was founded in the 1090s on the site of the Roman fort in a strategic location.
 The castle is the oldest standing building in Lancaster and one of the most important.
 The history of the structure is uncertain.
 This is partly due to its former use as a prison, which has prevented extensive archaeological investigation.

 History

 Foundation

 A watercolour by Thomas Hearne from 1778 of the west of Lancaster's keep.
 The round tower next to the keep was demolished in 1796.

-As there are no contemporary documents recording the foundation of the castle, it is uncertain when and by whom it was started, but it is supposed that Roger de Poitou, the Norman lord in control of the Honour of Lancaster, was responsible.
-If it was Roger who began construction, the structure would have been built of timber, probably incorporating the earthworks of the Roman fort into its defences.
-The form of the original castle is unknown.
-There is no trace of a motte, so it may have been a ringwork – a circular defended enclosure.
+As there are no contemporary documents recording the foundation of the castle, it is not certain when and by whom it was started.
+There are two candidates, firstly, and in light of architectural evidence the far more likely, is Roger de Poitou, the Norman lord in control of the Honour of Lancaster.
+Secondly there is King David I of Scotland during his occupation of Lancaster during the anarchy.

+The architectural evidence for Roger de Poitou is the two romanesque windows in the lower part of the northern elevation of the keep.
+These windows have been stylistically compared to those at the Exchequer Hall at Caen, now thought to have been constructed circa 1090.
+The Exchequer Hall at Caen is thought to have been built under the auspices of King William II of England by masons of a “southern Norman origin”.
+Roger de Poitou was of the Montgomerie family, being a son of Roger de Montgomery, Earl of Shrewsbury.
+His mother was Mabel de Bellême, therefore his paternal and maternal origins in Normandy lay in the south of the duchy.
+In 1092 King William II of England is known to have pushed the north western border of England northward to Carlisle and built a castle there.
+In 1094 Roger de Poitou founded Lancaster Priory.
+The accumulation of this evidence strongly points to the keep at Lancaster being begun in the period 1092-4 by masons known to both Roger de Poitou and William II of England by masons recruited in the south of Normandy.